The Surprising, Controversial Story Behind Father's Day

 Apparently, part of the delay was due to male resistance to the idea.
 NBC writes, "American historian Timothy Marr wrote in American Masculinities: A Historical Encyclopedia that in the holiday's early decades, men 'scoffed at the holiday’s sentimental attempts to domesticate manliness with flowers and gift-giving, or they derided the proliferation of such holidays as a commercial gimmick to sell more products — often paid for by the father himself.'"

+Despite pushback against the custom of gift-giving, Father's Day remained tied to the retail industry.
+According to Time, the holiday got official support from the National Dry Goods Retail Organization in 1938, when it announced that it'd work to make Father's Day as big as Mother's Day (which, by then, had become thoroughly commercialized).
+Other producers and industry leaders, looking to profit off such a wholesome celebration, got behind the efforts and founded the National Council for the Promotion of Father’s Day a year later.
+Cut to three decades later when the holiday was nationally recognized, thanks in no small part to its commercial success.

-Evidently, those attitudes have changed — Wikipedia lists over 130 countries that celebrate Father's Day throughout the year.
-Besides the United States, 75 others celebrate on the third Sunday of June.
+Evidently, that success has spread well beyond the United States — Wikipedia lists over 130 countries that celebrate Father's Day throughout the year.
+Besides the U.S., 75 others celebrate on the third Sunday of June.
 These include China, India, Japan, Mexico, and the United Kingdom.

 Advertisement